vaibhavsimha-j/VideoGame_SalesAnalysis/README.md

 	•	Identifying regional market differences (NA vs EU vs JP)
 	•	Correlating genre/platform with sales success

+## Dataset Files
+The dataset files are available in the dedicated `Dataset` branch of this repository.
+Switch to that branch to access raw datasets used for analysis.

  ## Tech Stack
   •	Python
 	•	Pandas → Data cleaning & manipulation